kailuker/Portfolio/data_science_salaries/README.md

 - Many of country values for employee_residence & company_location
 - Almost half of values in both columns are USA
 - Instead of unique values for each country, sort into USA (1) & Not-USA (0) in employee_residence & company_location columns
+- In future projects, we may want to compare within these two groups to find different insights

 ```python